Cambodian opposition leader released but put under house arrest

 Fourteen government critics were freed from jail last month in a move some saw as meant to appease foreign criticism of the election.

+“His release, only after Prime Minister Hun Sen has shored up control of the parliament and country through a fake election, portrays a government seeking to legitimize the illegitimate,” APHR Chairperson Charles Santiago said in a statement.

+“We welcome Kem Sokha’s release from prison detention, but it is far from all that is required: while there remains only one political party in Parliament and no viable opposition, and until free and fair elections are held, the international community must continue to see this government for what it is - a dictatorship.”

-Reporting by Prak Chan Thul and Samrang Pring; Writing by Amy Sawitta Lefevre; Editing by Peter Cooney and Paul Tait
+Additional reporting by Amy Sawitta Lefevre and Samrang Pring; Writing by Amy Sawitta Lefevre; Editing by Peter Cooney, Paul Tait and Michael Perry